 There were two little reading items I thought to mention today, and neither has come up yet, so here they are: a friend of mine was on the subway recently reading a book of poems by a contemporary poet.
 Subway crowded, book close to the face of a seated passenger, friend standing.
 He feels a tap on the book, lowers it, and this person says, as the train begins to pull into a station, “the problem with that poet is she wanted to revive the lyric and did it from completely the wrong angle,” then gets up and gets off the train.
 Second thing: W. G. Sebald’s intro to Robert Walser’s The Tanners contains the following sentence on Walser’s work in general: “……(his) prose has a tendency to dissolve upon reading, so that only a few hours later one can barely remember the ephemeral figures, things and events of which it spoke.”
 I love this moment.
 Sebald’s quasi-baffled admiration for Walser’s writing – he refers to his work as incomparable a little later on – turns a condition of reading that anyone might find recognizable and dismaying into a substantive quality of writing.
 I have wondered several times since reading The Tanners how much of the poetry I truly love seems to dissolve upon reading, and that’s a good point of wonder to carry around every now and then.

-Tags: A Sentimental Education, Ahmed Rashid, Descent into Chaos, Fahrenheit 451, Frankenstein, Gloria Frym, Machiavelli, Rings of Saturn, Robert Creeley, Robert Walser, The Prince, The Tanners, W. G. Sebald
+Tags: A Sentimental Education, Ahmed Rashid, Descent into Chaos, Fahrenheit 451, Frankenstein, Gloria Frym, Machiavelli, Rings of Saturn, Robert Creeley, Robert Walser, The Prince, W. G. Sebald

 Posted in Uncategorized on Friday, December 4th, 2009 by Anselm Berrigan.